DesignSystemsOSS/eccentrictouch/README.md

 [![Gitter](https://badges.gitter.im/DesignSystemsOSS/community.svg)](https://gitter.im/DesignSystemsOSS/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 ## Who are we?

-Give your websites(and rest..) a visual upgrade. design systems's eccentric touch is an open source initiative that provides you with numerous themes and structures that will magically transform the ways your websites look. backed with some of the great designers, you will with no doubt find the visuals that will catch your eye. as for the frontend developers it is a great platform to showcase their talents . this platform with no doubt serves anyone and everyone.
+Give your websites a visual upgrade.
+The DesignSystems' Eccentric Touch is an open source initiative that provides you with numerous themes and structures that will magically transform the ways your websites look.
+Backed with some of the great designers, you will with no doubt find the visuals that will catch your eye.
+As for the frontend developers it is a great platform to showcase their talents.
+This platform with no doubt serves anyone and everyone.